 1. Kumarakom Bird Sanctuary

 As the name suggests, the Kumarakom Bird Sanctuary is a birdwatcher’s paradise, placed in close proximity to the scenic backwaters.
 Situated in the Kottayam district, it is in sync with the Vembanad Lake, another of top places to see in Kumarakom.
 Visit the lush green Kumarakom Bird Sanctuary to get acquainted with various migratory birds including Siberian Stork and Kingfisher.
 The Pathiramanal Island aka Sand of Midnight is also accessible from this sanctuary via a 10-minute boat ride.
+This is one of the best places to visit in Kumarakom in 1 day.

 Entry: INR 50 to 100 per head